kaifk468/NutritionistApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

+#Features
+User Can create their seperate profile with proper authontication User can search for the nutrition value food.
+User can store thir fabrote food to their cart for future use USADA food API is used to get food nutritions

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.